wikimedia/ToolforgeBundle/README.md

 ## Installation

+### New project

+To get a new project up and running quickly first make sure you've got [Composer](https://getcomposer.org) and the [Symfony CLI](https://symfony.com/download) installed and then use the [Toolforge Skeleton](https://packagist.org/packages/wikimedia/toolforge-skeleton):

+    composer create-project wikimedia/toolforge-skeleton ./my-cool-tool
+    cd my-cool-tool
+    symfony server:start -d

+Navigate to http://localhost:8000 and you should see your new tool up and running.

+### Existing project

-Install the code (in an existing Symfony project):
+Install the code in an existing Symfony project:

     composer require wikimedia/toolforge-bundle